vttresearch/siteopt_toolbox/docs/introduction.md

 Parameter_name | x | "demand" without parentheses
 alternative | x | The alternative which the given values refer to (normally "Base" without parentheses) time | x | Timestamp in ISO8601 format YYYY-MM-DDTHH\:mm\:SS n_1_elec |  | Any following columns should have header name of the node in SpineOpt format.
-It should be preceeded by "n_" then have the cityblock name followed by the grid name e.g. "_elec".
+It should be preceeded by "n_" then have the block name followed by the grid name e.g. "_elec".
 The column then contains the actual values.

 It is probably obvious to the user that these files are not meant to be populated manually but using spreadsheet software or other software for processing time series data.
 Note that you don't **need** to input demand data via these files.
 You can also specify timeseries in the nodes input table.
 In that case you need a separate file for each node and grid.